 The right wearable technology is supposed to be able to bring home automation to a new level, where simple proximity to a device will enable signals to be sent to and fro to ascertain what we need from our home and our devices, simply by way of keeping track of our internal signals.

-The idea for certain technology is that it be integrated into the house itself, something which would improve on security procedures for the data which will be transmitted to and fro, as well as helping the house itself to keep track of where the homeowner is as they move through their home.
+The idea for certain technology is that it be integrated into the house itself, just like security cameras, something which would improve on security procedures for the data which will be transmitted to and fro, as well as helping the house itself to keep track of where the homeowner is as they move through their home.

 While the technology is said to be at the stage of proper integration into the house and the automation within it, we have not as yet reached the point of being able to properly stimulate home automation simply by means of the biological signals of the homeowner yet.
 However, it is thought that, once we reach this stage, people with home automation will appreciate the difference in how automation operates, as wearable technology removes the need for an authentication process which would otherwise be needed when using home automation through another device such as a smart phone.